Orthogonalized Synthetic Controls: Identification and Orthogonalization

-where $\eta \in H \subseteq \mathbb{R}^{m \times Q}$ is an additional nuisance parameter and $m$ is the number of orthogonalized moment conditions.
-Generally, I recommend having $\eta$ be unconstrained so that $H = \mathbb{R}^{m \times Q}$, however in specific applications such as the SCE case, there can be reason to constrain $\eta$ for achieving identification as I discuss in Section \ref{s: SC}.\footnote{I focus on cases where $Q$ is fixed.
+where $\eta \in H \subseteq \mathbb{R}^{m \times Q}$ is an additional nuisance parameter and $m$ is the number of orthogonalized moment conditions.\footnote{I focus on cases where $Q$ is fixed.
 When the number of moment conditions is also large so that $vec(\eta)$ is high-dimensional, there may be a benefit to constraining $\eta$, similarly to the benefits of constraining $\delta$ when it is high-dimensional as discussed in Remark \hyperref[R3.1]{3.1} below.} Because the orthogonalized moments are linear combinations of the original moment conditions, there is no reason to choose $m > Q$.
 Furthermore, if the $q$-th element of the original moment conditions $g_q(\theta)$ does not vary with $\beta$ at all, then $g_q(\beta,\delta_{0,n}) = 0$ for any $\delta_{0,n} \in D_{0,n}$.
 Therefore, if $m$ is greater than the number of elements of $g$ which are nontrivial functions of $\beta$, the elements of $M(\beta,\delta_{0,n},\eta) = \eta g(\beta,\delta_{0,n})$ are linearly dependent functions of the elements of $g(\beta,\delta_{0,n})$, for any fixed values of $\eta$ and $\delta_{0,n} \in D_{0,n}$.
 This is relevant because the orthogonalized moment conditions are used to estimate $\beta$ after plugging in values of the nuisance parameters.

-Therefore, I set $m$ equal to the number of moment conditions in $g$ that are non-trivial functions of $\beta$.
+The general procedure for the Orthogonalized SCE can be viewed as three steps.
+The first step in the estimation procedure is to obtain initial parameter estimates by picking values that minimize a penalty function among all values that make the sample moment conditions close to zero, as I discuss in section \ref{s: Regularized Estimator}:

+where $\hat{f}$ is some (possibly stochastic) penalty function, $\hat{g}$ are the sample versions of some moment conditions which identify $\beta$, and $\lambda_\delta$ and $\lambda_\eta$ are tuning parameters.
+After obtaining estimates of the nuisance parameters $\hat{\delta}$ and $\hat{\eta}$, they are plugged into the sample orthogonalized moments where